Get

 If by some chance your cat manages to lick some of the cedar oil off their skin, first check the full list of ingredients on your product, as some may contain other substances that may not be as safe for cats.
 In that case, or if you’re not sure, consult with a veterinarian.
 Stop them from licking any further product off, by wiping the excess of their fur with a damp cloth.

 Some cats may experience nausea, drooling, or a stomach upset, with vomiting, if they have licked cedar oil in a more significant amount.
-If these signs do not resolve in a matter of half a day, or get worse, your cat should be taken to the vet.
+If these signs do not resolve in a matter of a few hours, or get worse, your cat should be taken to the vet.
 If your cat inhaled any by chance, they may develop sneezing, coughing, nasal discharge, or respiratory difficulties, which is more of a concern and may require prompt veterinary attention.
 If any cedar oil product gets in your cat’s eyes, rinse them out immediately with tap water, as it’s likely to cause irritation, redness, swelling, squinting, and others.
 Then contact your vet to see if your cat will need to be checked out at the clinic, or whether you can monitor them at home.

 Unsafe Essential Oils for Cats